NaimAyat/UCLA_CS118/proj2/README.md

 “Receiving packet” [sequence number]
 ```
 ### 1.2 Usage
-The software package contains the source files `server.c` and `client.c`. as well as both a `README` and `Makefile`.
+The software package contains the source files `server.c` and `client.c`, as well as both a `README` and `Makefile`.
 Therefore, the program may be compiled by typing:

 ```
 $ make